RikudouSage/QrPaymentEU/README.md

 - `setPurpose()` - `InvalidArgumentException` - if the purpose is longer than 4 characters
 - `setRemittanceText()` - `InvalidArgumentException` - if the remittance text is longer than 140 characters
+- `setCreditorReference()` - `InvalidArgumentException` - if the creditor reference is longer than 35 characters
 - `setInformation()` and `setComment()` - `InvalidArgumentException` - if the comment is longer than 70 characters
 - `setCurrency()` - `InvalidArgumentException` - if the currency is not exactly 3 characters
 long
-- `getQrString()` - `LogicException` - if the beneficiary name is missing or if the resulting string is bigger than 331 bytes
+- `getQrString()` - `LogicException` - if the beneficiary name is missing or if the resulting string is bigger than 331 bytes or if both remittance text and creditor reference are set
 - `getQrImage()` - `LogicException` - if the `endroid/qr-code` library is not installed

 ## List of public methods